TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 29/Isaiah 29.9.md

 ---

-Tarry ye and wonder; take your pleasure and be blind: they are drunken, but not with wine; they stagger, but not with strong drink.
+Pause and wonder!
+Blind yourselves and be blind!
+They are drunken, but not with wine; they stagger, but not with strong drink.